dappradar/defi-providers/README.md

 );
 ```

 **executeMultiCallsOfTarget** function from the **util** module Calls EVM smart contract method with diferent parameters [params.length] times and returns its results in array.

+- @param target - The address of the smart contract to call
+- @param ABI - The json interface for the contract to instantiate
+- @param method - The smart contract method to call
+- @param params - The array of parameters or the array of parameter arrays to use in smart contract method calls
+- @param block - The block number for which data is requested
+- @param chain - EVM chain name (providers parent folder name)
+- @param web3 - The Web3 object
+- @returns The array of return value(s) of the smart contract method calls

   So in this case contract method was called 3 times, each time with diferent asset.
 Then return value were pushed into array and returned:

 ```
 [ '11720382157066297278430886', '25859409768811', '11488127214656' ]